chamira/SQLiteManager/README.md

 ## 0.2.0

-Read and Write queries are executed in two different database connections to make it faster Added functionality to execute array of queries in the same transaction block, (not supported for bind queries yet), this happens in an another database connection other than normal read/write connections
+Read and Write queries are executed in two different database connections to make it faster<br />
+Added functionality to execute array of queries in the same transaction block, (not supported for bind queries yet), this happens in an another database connection other than normal read/write connections<br />
-NOTE:These new features are not available in swift2.3 version
+NOTE:These new features are not available in swift2.3 version<br />

 ## Example